joefallon/KissMVC/README.md

 The index file is responsible for instantiating the classes that start the application.
 Once the classes are instantiated, the `run()` method of the `Application` class is called.
-This method verifies that the site is using SSL if it is configured to, sets the default timezone, and instantiates the `FrontController` class to route the request.
+This method verifies that the site is using SSL if it is configured to, sets the default timezone, and then instantiates the `FrontController` class to route the request.

 The `FrontController` class splits apart the URL to determine which Controller to instantiate.
 Unlike other frameworks, this one uses one Controller per page.
 Here